cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/docs/TUTORIAL.md

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> Configure and View the Kubernetes Dashboard
 1. Navigate to the Summary page of your Kubernetes by clicking on the `Kubernetes` button in the sidenav on the left

-1. Click on `Configure` in the `Kubernetes Dashboard` section
+1. Click on `Configure` in the `Kubernetes Dashboard` section in the centre of the page

 1. Click on `Install Dashboard` on the bottom right of the `Kubernetes Dashboard Installation` card

 1. Click on `Create Service Account` on the bottom right of the `Service Account` card

 1. Stratos will spin up the Kube Dashboard in a pod.
 We can see the status of this by
-   1. Naviate to the `Kubernetes` `Pods` view.
+   1. Navigating to the `Kubernetes` section by clicking on the sidenav
+   1. Clicking on the `Pods` sub-sidenav button
-   1. Clicking the circle button in the lists header on the right to refresh the list
+   1. Clicking the circle button in the lists header on the right to refresh the list to refresh the list
-   1. Filter the list by
+   1. Filter the list by adding the following
       ```
       dashboard
       ```
+   1. Finding the Pod with `Name` `kubernetes-dashboard-<random characters>`

 1. Go back to the summary page by clicking the `Kubernetes` button in the sidenav